DrFatalis/klipper-canbus/README.md

   python3 /opt/katapult/scripts/flashtool.py -f /opt/klipper/firmware_out/board.klipper.bin -d /dev/serial/by-id/usb-katapult_your_board_id

+  To find the can uuid, you might have to use can0 and not can-mercury.
+As i have multiple printer on the same host, i configured custom names:

+  /opt/klippy-env/bin/python /opt/klipper/scripts/canbus_query.py can-mercury

 ## Flash with can if already configured
   Check the official katapult github here: https://github.com/Arksine/katapult